Foraminifera: Ecology

 Modern Foraminifera are primarily marine organisms, but living individuals have been found in brackish, freshwater and even terrestrial habitats.
 The majority of the species are benthic, and a further 50 morphospecies are planktonic.
 This count may, however, represent only a fraction of actual diversity, since many genetically distinct species may be morphologically indistinguishable.

 Benthic foraminifera are typically found in fine-grained sediments, where they actively move between layers; however, many species are found on hard rock substrates, attached to seaweeds, or sitting atop the sediment surface.

 The majority of planktonic foraminifera are found in the globigerinina, a lineage within the rotaliida.
 However, at least one other extant rotaliid lineage, Neogallitellia, seems to have independently evolved a planktonic lifestyle.
 Further, it has been suggested that some Jurassic fossil foraminifera may have also independently evolved a planktonic lifestyle, and may be members of Robertinida.

-A number of forams have unicellular algae as endosymbionts, from diverse lineages such as the green algae, red algae, golden algae, diatoms, and dinoflagellates.
+A number of forams, both benthic and planktonic, have unicellular algae as endosymbionts, from diverse lineages such as the green algae, red algae, golden algae, diatoms, and dinoflagellates.
 These mixotrophic foraminifers are particularly common in nutrient-poor oceanic waters.
 Some forams are kleptoplastic, retaining chloroplasts from ingested algae to conduct photosynthesis.

 Most foraminifera are heterotrophic, consuming smaller organisms and organic matter; some smaller species are specialised feeders on phytodetritus, while others specialise in consuming diatoms.
 Some benthic forams construct feeding cysts, using the pseuodopodia to encyst themselves inside of sediment and organic particles.
 Certain foraminifera prey upon small animals such as copepods or cumaceans; some forams even predate upon other forams, drilling holes into the tests of their prey.
 One group, the xenophyophores, has been suggested to farm bacteria within their tests, although studies have failed to find support for this hypothesis.
 Suspension feeding is also common in the group, and at least some species can take advantage of dissolved organic carbon.